 Hans studied the classical guitar at the Federal University of Rio Grande do Sul – Brazil (UFRGS) with Rogerio Constante, Flavia Domingues Alves and Marcus Bonilla, obtaining a Bachelor Degree in Music (Performance) with optimal concept on his graduation performance.
 During his time in Brazil he worked in different music schools and music conservatoires achieving great experience in teaching classical guitar.

-In September 2007 he completed his MA in Music Composition for Film/TV/Media at the University of Bristol and it is a pleasure to welcome him to the teaching staff at the Spanish Guitar Centre.
+In September 2007 he completed his MA in Music Composition for Film/TV/Media at the University of Bristol.

 John has studied with Emilio Pujol, Alexandre Lagoya, John Mills and David Russell.
 After a duration as the guitar tutor at the Jamaica School of Music, he made his Wigmore Hall debut in 1975, and in 1983 trained as a teacher of the Alexander Technique, introducing many guitarists to the joys of ‘correct use’ of the body.
 He has performed with Thomas Hartman and Vincent Lindsay Clarke in the Emilio Pujol Centenary Concert, and in 1994 performed in the Festival Agustin Barrios in Paraguay.
 Since then he has combined solo work with collaborations with flautist Nicola Russell and keyboard player Penelope Weedon.
 He is also pursuing his interest in baroque music using a Stradivarius copy.